Creating Lasting Change teaches how to influence and persuade people to change.

 Driving forces: what do they need and what do they want

-Tony Robbins says that first of all he looks at what are their top 2 needs.
-These are the preeminent needs and the driving forces.
+Tony Robbins says that first of all, he looks at what are their top 2 needs.
+These are the preeminent needs and driving forces.

 The first thing you need to understand to influence people is what they need and what they want.